ricketytoc/tp/docs/DeveloperGuide.md

 1. User requests to find an employee with name and surname
 2. EmployeeManager finds all employees whose names contain either the full name or surname keyword
-3. EmployeeManager updates the displayed list with the found employees.
+3. EmployeeManager updates the displayed list with the found employees.<br>
    Use case ends.

 **Extensions**